Save Wootton

 Before addressing that, I want to acknowledge the recent shooting at Wootton again.
 As I shared in a previous statement, this tragedy has shaken our community, and our hearts go out to everyone affected.
 In moments like this, the importance of a safe, supportive school environment becomes even clearer.

-Wootton High School has long been a cornerstone of academic excellence in our community- walkable, central place where families and students come together.
+Wootton High School has long been a cornerstone of academic excellence in our community—a walkable, central place where families and students come together.
 The Superintendent's recommendation to permanently close Wootton under Modified Option H would disrupt not only students and families, but also the stability and thoughtful planning that have shaped Rockville's growth.

 Over the past several months, I've stood with the Wootton community: attending meetings, sharing resources, and encouraging more residents to get involved in this vital effort.
 I've seen firsthand how much Wootton means—not just as a school, but as a hub that strengthens our neighborhoods.